-As shown in Table 1, samples were analyzed for one or more of the following: total mercury, selenium, chlordanes, DDTs, dieldrin, PBDEs (7 congeners), and PCBs (54 congeners).5 Among the chemicals analyzed in fish tissue samples from Collins Lake, only mercury levels were sufficiently high to impact consumption advice.
+As shown in Table 1, samples were analyzed for one or more of the following: total mercury, selenium, chlordanes (5 congeners), DDTs (6 congeners), dieldrin, PBDEs (7 congeners), and PCBs (54-55 congeners).9 Among the chemicals analyzed in fish tissue samples from Elderberry Forebay, Castaic Lake, and Castaic Lagoon, only mercury and PCB levels were sufficiently high to impact consumption advice.

-All fish samples were prepared as skinless fillets, and samples were analyzed as individual fish or composites.
+All fish samples were prepared as skinless fillets, except for the sculpin, Inland Silverside, Mississippi Silverside, and Threadfin Shad samples, which were analyzed as whole bodies.
+Samples were analyzed as individual fish or composites.